 Head of Year 7

-I am thrilled to introduce myself as the Head of Year 8 at Dormston School.
-As we embark on this exciting journey together, I want to share my vision and expectations for the year ahead.
+As we embark on this exciting and pivotal stage of your journey, I want to share my vision and expectations for the year ahead.

-Year 8 is a vitally important year.
-It is a time when students build on the foundations set in Year 7, establishing their standards, showcasing their abilities, and setting themselves up for future success.
-Our motto for this year is “Leaving Lasting Legacies” and I believe that each student has the potential to make a significant impact.
+Year 9 is a vitally important year.
+It is a time when students not only consolidate the foundations laid in Years 7 and 8 but also begin to shape their future pathways.
+With options choices ahead and preparations for GCSEs beginning, the decisions and progress made this year are crucial.
+Our motto for this year remains “Leaving Lasting Legacies”, and I firmly believe that every student has the potential to make a meaningful and lasting impact.

-Students are supported by a brilliant Tutor Team, Deputy Year Leader, Mrs Lyman and myself as Year Leader.
+Students are supported by a brilliant Tutor Team, our Deputy Year Leader, Miss Legge, and myself as Year Leader.

 Mr Wilkes

-In Year 9 we are always striving to make the next day better than the last.
+In Year 10 we are always striving to make the next day better than the last.
 We expect our students to be in school every day and put maximum effort into every lesson.
 Any time behaviour falls short of perfect, students can expect to be chased up and procedures put in place to rectify the situation.
 Resilience demonstrated by excellent attendance will be rewarded as attendance is the biggest factor in academic attainment and maintaining peer relationships.
 We aim to encourage maximum attendance to ensure the best outcomes for our students.
 When attendance falls short of expectations, then support will be put in place to allow families to work with school to gain the best for their child.
+This is now so much more important in year 10 with GCSE studies meaning anything below 95% attendance will have a negative impact on results.

 Mrs Downie